suryansh1j/-vAIdya-Cyfuture-AI-Hackathon-/README.md

 ## 🚀 Project Overview

-VaidyaCFW is a web application that helps doctors convert patient audio (symptoms, consultations) into **structured medical notes** and **diagnostic suggestions** using AI/ML.
+vAIdya is a web application that helps doctors convert patient audio (symptoms, consultations) into **structured medical notes** and **diagnostic suggestions** using AI/ML.
 The goal is to save doctors’ time, reduce errors, and bring advanced tools to clinics of all sizes.

 - Users can **upload or record audio** (patient consultation)
 - The system transcribes and processes it via ML models